recallnet/trading-simulator/docs/POSTMAN_GUIDE.md

 2. For the Noves provider, you can explicitly specify the chain by adding a `chain` parameter:
    - Add a query param with key `chain` and value `svm` for Solana tokens
    - Add a query param with key `chain` and value `evm` for Ethereum tokens
+3. For improved performance with EVM tokens, use the chain override feature:
+   - Add a query param with key `specificChain` and value matching the specific chain (e.g., `eth`, `arbitrum`, `base`)
+   - This can improve response times by 10-20x by skipping the chain detection process

 ## Advanced: Testing with Variables